farimano/cian-parser/README.md

 prep.rename_drop_columns(df)
 ```
 In current version the time of scraping is approximately 12 hours.
 Approximately 90 percent of all advertisments can be collected.
+The detailed version of how this module can be used to train real estate evaluation model can be found hear https://github.com/farimano/cian-parser-example

 In the current moment, next features can be collected:
 1) date of posting (dt)